Avinash2205/Hackathon-toy-bee/README.md

 # HACKATHON-TOY-BEE
-TOY BEE BILLING AND RECOMMENADATION SYSTEM
+### TOY BEE BILLING AND RECOMMENADATION SYSTEM

-The main aim of the project is to Create a Billing and Recommendation System for a toy store where the price range of items lies between 1 penny to 99 cents and the shop has a defined payment procedure which is $1.
-In other words, a single receipt can amount to a maximum of $1 and the customer should be ability to find the amount of money left probability and the web page should display the toys for the children of different age groups i.e., buckets.
+The main aim of the use case is to create a billing and recommendation system for a toy store where the price range of items lies between 1 penny to 99 cents and the shop has a defined payment procedure which is $1.
+In other words, a single receipt can amount to a maximum of $1 and the customer should be able to find the amount of money left and the web page should display the toys for the children of different age groups i.e., buckets.

 Youtube link